 WeStyle also has a cropping tool that helps users work on their pictures immediately before posting them, which is useful in case there are any changes to be made to the photo before it is posted.

-WeStyle and similar apps wouldn’t be as helpful without a personalised recommendation system that lets the app show users the items they are likely to purchase based on their sense of style.
+WeStyle and similar apps wouldn’t be as helpful without a personalised recommendation system that lets the app show users the items they are likely to purchase based on their sense of style and lifestyle.
 This system is based on machine learning technology.

 How does machine learning work?

 Personalized recommendation systems are usually based on several different datasets that allow an app to divide items into different categories to make recommendations more relevant.
-For example, the popular fashion community Polyvore have recently updated their app for iOS and now it is using the following types of division in their recommendation system:
+For example, the popular fashion community Polyvore, which is available on both iOS and Android, have recently updated their app for iOS and now it is using the following types of division in their recommendation system, which you can try out on your iPhone or iPad.

 - Content-based recommendations – a selection of items based on what a particular user already liked.